The Prevention Awareness Crew

 Currently, Rohypnol is classified as a controlled substance under Schedule IV, which includes drugs that have an accepted medical use and whose abuse may lad to limited physical or psychological dependence.
 Florida’s attorney general is being asked to reclassify the drug as a Schedule I substance which would place it in the same category as heroin and LSD.
 If Rohypnol is suspected in a sexual assault, the drug can be detected through urine tests for up to 60 hours.
 Hoffman-LaRouche, the manufacturer of Rohypnol has made a testing capability available to law enforcement, free of charge, that detects Rohypnol in urine.
 Such testing capability can be used as evidence in courts.

-The Prevention Awareness Crew is also committed to promoting other healthy choices on the ASU campus.
+The Prevention Awareness Crew is also committed to promoting other healthy choices on the Adams State campus.

 For many students, the university experience offers a level of freedom previously unavailable.
 The Prevention Awareness Crew provides peer education aimed at helping students make responsible choices with their new freedom.
 Choices around drug and alcohol use, responsible sexual behavior, use of tobacco, and healthy choices around eating are all issues with which students often struggle.